Wolf by Chris Townend.

-Wolf (reintroduced), Grizzly (Brown) and Black Bears, American Bison, Moose, Elk, Pronghorn, Bighorn Sheep, Mountain Goat, Muskrat and Yellow-bellied Marmot.
-Also a chance of American Beaver and River Otter.
+Wolf (reintroduced), Grizzly (Brown) and Black Bears, American Bison, Moose, Elk, Pronghorn, Mule and White-tailed Deer, Bighorn Sheep, Mountain Goat, Coyote, Muskrat, Yellow-bellied Marmot, Red Squirrel, Least and Yellow-Pine Chipmunks, and Mountain Cottontail.
+Also a chance of Bobcat (along Madison River, especially during the winter), American Beaver and River Otter.

 The birds listed are either resident or northern summer visitors only, unless otherwise indicated.
 Bald Eagle, Sandhill Crane, Mountain Bluebird, Clark's Nutcracker, Harlequin Duck and Bohemian Waxwing (winter), as well as Trumpeter Swan, Barrow's Goldeneye, Ruffed and (Greater) Sage Grouse, Clark's and Western Grebes, American White Pelican, Golden Eagle, Ferruginous Hawk, Long-billed Curlew, Wilson's Phalarope, Broad-billed, Calliope and Rufous Hummingbirds, Belted Kingfisher, Red-naped and Williamson's Sapsuckers, Grey, Pinyon and Steller's Jays, Red-breasted Nuthatch, American Dipper, Townsend's Solitaire, MacGillivray's Warbler, Western Tanager, Lazuli Bunting, Black and Grey-crowned Rosy Finches, and Yellow-headed Blackbird.
 Also a chance of Great Grey Owl, Blue (Dusky) Grouse, Prairie Falcon, Lewis's Woodpecker and Pine Grosbeak.